Testing Procedures – 10 Steps

 Pack up all the tests both used and unused and the proctor packet and put in the return box or envelope.
 BE SURE that the Test Session Audit Form is included and completely filled out and signed.

-Tests must be shipped by trackable method within 48 hours of the test date to:
+Tests must be shipped by trackable method within 24hours of the test date to Castle Worldwide.

 If your organization works with purchase orders be certain that you have acquired an approved purchase order before ordering NATE tests or giving an online test.